The French press method is one of the most popular methods for preparing coffee. It is simple and doesn't require power.

 Their Ethiopia Kercha variety is excellent for preparing with a French press, producing a smooth-tasting coffee with low acidity.

-After allowing your coffee grounds to brew for around four minutes, you’ll be able to taste the unique Earl Grey, vanilla, blackberry, and blood orange notes.
+After allowing your coffee grounds to brew for approximately four minutes, you'll taste the unique notes of Earl Grey, vanilla, blackberry, and blood orange.

-This is a light to medium roast coffee bean, but it’s suitable for the French press method since the flavors are robust and emerge strongly when prepared in this way.
+This is a light to medium roast coffee bean, but it's well-suited for the French press method, as its flavors emerge robustly when prepared in this way.

 6. Bulletproof Coffee French Kick

-As a strong, rich, and slightly acidic coffee blend, Bulletproof’s French Kick coffee beans (available on Amazon.com) are dark roasted and ideal for those who enjoy bold-tasting coffee.
+As a strong, rich, and slightly acidic coffee blend, Bulletproof's French Kick coffee beans are dark-roasted and ideal for those who enjoy bold-tasting coffee.

-Despite its robustness, the flavor profile is simple, with smoke and chocolate notes that complement each other in a balanced way.
+Despite its robustness, the flavor profile is simple.
+Smoke and chocolate notes complement each other in a balanced way.

 When you prepare it in a French press, the result is a strong but clean-tasting cup of coffee.